SlapBot/JS-Object-Parser/README.md

 ### Instructions

-train_data_parser.py file has a function called `get_json` which takes three parameters:
+pure_python_parser.py file has a function called `parse_json` which takes the input text as parameter and outputs correct json equivalent.
-1. raw response text received from the server.
-2. file_path where javascript file will be saved.
-3. json_path where correctly parsed json will be saved.

-It outputs the correctly parsed json.